talha1896/talha-arch-installer/README.md

 - minimal
 - option for intel or amd
 - option for Bios or uefi systems

+## Connect to a network for wireless
+To get an interactive prompt do:
+$ iwctl
+First, if you do not know your wireless device name, list all Wi-Fi devices:
+$ device list
+then
+$ station device scan
+You can then list all available networks:
+$ station device get-networks
+Finally, to connect to a network:
+$ station device connect SSID

 ## Installation

 Install by running